AmandeepTomar/KotlinBasics/README.md

 #### Why Sealed Class over Abstract Class?

 - Sealed classes are abstract by itself, and cannot be instantiated directly.
-So let’s take a pause here.
 If Sealed classes are abstract by default, why can’t we use an abstract class instead of a sealed class in the first place?
 Well, the catch here is an abstract class can have their hierarchies anywhere in the project, whereas a sealed class should contain all the hierarchies in the same file.